-Individuals infected with the Zika, chikungunya or dengue viruses should avoid mosquito bites during the first week of infection to prevent other mosquitoes from becoming infected and reducing the risk of local transmission by passing the viruses on to other individuals.
+Individuals infected with the Zika, chikungunya or dengue viruses should avoid mosquito bites during the first week to prevent other mosquitoes from becoming infected and reduce the risk of local transmission by passing the viruses on to other individuals.

-For the purpose of evaluating an infant for possible congenital Zika virus infection, microcephaly is defined as occipitofrontal circumference less than the third percentile, based on standard growth charts (e.g., Fenton, Olsen, CDC or WHO growth curves) for sex, age and gestational age at birth.
+To evaluate an infant for possible congenital Zika virus infection, microcephaly is defined as occipitofrontal circumference less than the third percentile, based on standard growth charts (e.g., Fenton, Olsen, CDC or WHO growth curves) for sex, age and gestational age at birth.
 For a diagnosis of microcephaly to be made, the occipitofrontal circumference should be disproportionately small in comparison with the length of the infant and not explained by other etiologies (e.g., other congenital disorders).
-If an infant's occipitofrontal circumference is equal to or greater than the third percentile but is notably disproportionate to the length of the infant or if the infant has deficits that are related to the central nervous system, additional evaluation for Zika virus infection should be considered.
+If an infant's occipitofrontal circumference is equal to or greater than the third percentile but is notably disproportionate to the infant's length or if the infant has deficits related to the central nervous system, additional evaluation for Zika virus infection should be considered.

-For all infants with possible congenital Zika virus infection, evaluation should include:
+For all infants with possible congenital Zika virus infection, evaluation should include (DHHS, 2015):

 For infants with microcephaly or intracranial calcifications detected prenatally or at birth whose mothers were possibly infected with the Zika virus during pregnancy, evaluation should include:

-Recommendations for long-term follow-up for infants with possible congenital Zika virus infection include:
+Recommendations for long-term follow-up for infants with possible congenital Zika virus infection include (DHHS, 2015):

 Severe disease requiring hospitalization is rare.
 Case-fatality rates are low.
-In the Americas Region, ZIKV is new and up until now has had a very limited geographic and demographic distribution.
+In the Americas Region, ZIKV is new and, up until now, has had a minimal geographic and demographic distribution.
 There is only recent evidence that it can cause death.
-However, sporadic cases have been reported of more serious manifestations and complications in individuals with pre-existing diseases or conditions causing death.
+However, sporadic cases of more serious manifestations and complications in individuals with pre-existing diseases or conditions causing death have been reported.

-Individuals in areas of autochthonous transmission or when traveling to areas where mosquitoes carrying the Zika virus or other viruses are endemic should take measures to avoid mosquito bites.
-Measures include both personal preventative protection, as well as, environmental control measures.
+Individuals in autochthonous transmission or when traveling to areas where mosquitoes carrying the Zika virus or other viruses are endemic should take measures to avoid mosquito bites.
+Measures include both personal preventative protections as well as environmental control measures.

-Environmental control measures to eliminate or control mosquitoes include:
+Environmental control measures to eliminate or control mosquitoes include (CDC, 2015c):

-The only way to prevent congenital Zika virus infection is to prevent maternal infection, either by avoiding areas where Zika virus transmission is ongoing or strictly following steps to avoid mosquito bites.
+The only way to prevent congenital Zika virus infection is to prevent maternal infection by avoiding areas where Zika virus transmission is ongoing or strictly following steps to avoid mosquito bites.

-If an individual has Zika virus infection, it is imperative that other individuals be protected from acquiring the virus.
-Since the Zika virus can be found in the infected individual's blood during the first week of infection, if a mosquito bites the infected individual the mosquito can then pass the Zika virus onto another individual by simply biting them.
-Individuals with Zika virus infection may reduce the spread of infection to others by following the same personal protective measures mentioned above to protect themselves from being bitten further by other mosquitoes and then those mosquitoes biting other individuals and so on and so on.
+If an individual has a Zika virus infection, other individuals must be protected from acquiring the virus.
+Since the Zika virus can be found in the infected individual's blood during the first week of infection, if a mosquito bites the infected individual, it can then pass the Zika virus onto another individual by simply biting them.
+Individuals with Zika virus infection may reduce the spread of infection to others by following the same personal protective measures mentioned above to protect themselves from being bitten further by other mosquitoes and then those mosquitoes biting other individuals and so on.
 Individuals with symptoms of Zika, dengue or chikungunya should visit a healthcare center.

 Anecdotal reports of apparent sexual transmission of the Zika virus have been described, although this appears to be an infrequent mechanism for virus transmission.
 Information regarding the persistence of the virus at different sites following infection is not yet available.
 Pending further study, it may be wise for men with symptoms of Zika virus infection who have female sexual partners of childbearing age to use barrier protection and defer unprotected sex for at least a few weeks following resolution of symptoms.

-On Friday, January 15, 2016, the CDC issued interim travel guidance related to the Zika virus for 14 countries and territories in Central and South America and the Caribbean.
+On Friday, January 15, 2016, the CDC issued interim travel guidance related to the Zika virus for 14 countries and territories in Central and South America and the Caribbean (CDC, n.d.).
 The CDC issued a travel alert (Level 2-Practice Enhanced Precautions) for individuals traveling to regions and certain countries where Zika virus transmission is ongoing.
-These regions and countries include: Brazil, Colombia, El Salvador, French Guiana, Guatemala, Haiti, Honduras, Martinique, Mexico, Panama, Paraguay, Suriname, Venezuela, and the Commonwealth of Puerto Rico.
+These regions and countries include Brazil, Colombia, El Salvador, French Guiana, Guatemala, Haiti, Honduras, Martinique, Mexico, Panama, Paraguay, Suriname, Venezuela, and the Commonwealth of Puerto Rico.

 Because of the potential for birth defects, the CDC issued travel guidance for pregnant American women and women of childbearing age who may become pregnant, warning them to avoid visiting places where the virus is currently circulating.

-Until more is known and out of an abundance of caution, the CDC recommends special precautions for pregnant women and women trying to become pregnant:
+Until more is known and out of an abundance of caution, the CDC recommends special precautions for pregnant women and women trying to become pregnant (CDC, n.d.):

-The CDC has issued interim guidelines for healthcare providers in the United States for the evaluation of pregnant women during a Zika virus outbreak.
+The CDC has issued interim guidelines for healthcare providers in the United States to evaluate pregnant women during a Zika virus outbreak.
 These guidelines include recommendations for pregnant women considering travel to an area with Zika virus transmission and recommendations for screening, testing and management of the pregnant returning traveler.

 Governments or health agencies of the United Kingdom, Ireland, New Zealand, Canada, and the European Union have also issued similar travel warnings.
 In Colombia, the Minister of Health and Social Protection, Alejandro Gaviria Uribe, recommended avoiding pregnancy for eight months, while the countries of Ecuador, El Salvador and Jamaica have issued similar warnings.
 Women in other countries in Latin America and the Caribbean that have been hit with Zika have been told to simply avoid getting pregnant - in some cases for two years.

-The WHO is supporting countries to control Zika virus infection through:
+The WHO is supporting countries in controlling Zika virus infection through:

 Clinical manifestations of Zika virus infection include acute onset of low-grade fever with maculopapular rash, arthralgia (notably of the small joints of the hands and feet) or conjunctivitis (nonpurulent).
 Clinical illness is consistent with Zika virus infection if two or more of these symptoms are present.
 Zika virus infection has also been associated with congenital microcephaly, fetal loss and Guillain-Barré syndrome.